faatihrifqi/StartupNews/README.md

 # StartupNews

-Feel free to add more site
+I use [](https://jsoup.org/ "jsoup") for scraping sites.
+Feel free to add more site.